JayanthiPalanichamy/Refactoring/Readme.md

  - Step 7: Extract totalAmount and totalFrequentRenterPoints and Remove inline variables.
  - Step 8: Now all the values are decoupled, we can add htmlStatement functionality.
 Now the functionality is done.
 Should we stop refactoring, it looks like there is still a lot of improvement in code.
+ - Step 9: We don't really `String.valueOf`, java interpolates strings on its own.
+Remove unnecessary methods.